 One way to make your kitchen pop is by painting the cabinets a bold color.
 Homes with tuxedo kitchens, where light-colored upper cabinets are paired with dark navy or black lower cabinets, correlated with higher selling prices, according to Zillow.
 This project won’t break your bank, either.
 Repainting kitchen cabinets only costs about $1,000 if you hire a professional.
 HomeAdvisor says you can lower costs by doing the work yourself over a weekend.

 Alternatively, go farmhouse-chic and install a patterned backsplash that extends to the ceiling.
 It could give your kitchen the boost it needs.

 3. ADD A SMART THERMOSTAT SYSTEM

-Demand for smart home devices is heating up: An ABI Research report predicts that the global smart home market will reach $123 billion by 2022.
-But for you in 2019, that means installing a smart thermostat — a device that lets you adjust your home’s temperature from a mobile app — can make your home instantly more attractive to buyers.
+Demand for smart home devices is heating up.
+Installing a smart thermostat — a device that lets you adjust your home’s temperature from a mobile app — can make your home instantly more attractive to buyers.